chirag-droid/rustigo/README.md

-# The Redox Programming Language
+# The Rustigo Programming Language

 A general purpose programming language written in Rust.

-## What is Redox?
+## What is Rustigo?

-Redox is a `general purpose` interpreted programming language with syntax inspired by languages like rust, python, javascript etc. It is a strictly typed language that supports class based, and functional programming.
+Rustigo is a general purpose interpreted programming language with syntax inspired by languages like rust, go, python, javascript etc. It is a strictly typed language that supports class based, and functional programming.

-## Why Redox?
+## Why Rustigo?

 For now the language exists, just because I wanted to make it.